xiaowudeshen/CRS-Paper-List/README.md

 [//]:<!the template comes from this repo: https://github.com/teacherpeterpan/Question-Generation-Paper-List>

 # CRS-Paper-List
-In this repository, we summary a paper list of works in conversational recommendation system and its related areas.
+In this repository, we summarise a paper list of works in conversational recommendation system and its related areas.

 - Contributed by **[Victor Li Chuang](github.com/xiaowudeshen)** and collaboration is welcome for anyone interested in this repo.
+- Our survey paper on holistic CRS has been accepted to the KaRS Workshop, RecSys 2023, Singapore.

 Please follow [this link](./README_by_year.md) to view papers chronologically.